MMingyar/Is-Reference-Classifier/README.md

 In order to run this, you must have installed one of spacy's en_core_web models.
 It runs using en_core_web_lg, but you can modify the line in is_tpt_ref.py to use any of them.

-Usage: Create a new python script that has sentences you want to classify within the same folder that has is_tpt_ref.py.
+Usage: Create a new python script that has sentences you want to classify within the same folder that has is_ref.py.
 Import using:

 ```
-from is_tpt_ref import ReferenceClassifier
+from is_ref import ReferenceClassifier

 model_path = "path/to/trained_model.safetensors"
 classifier = ReferenceClassifier(model_path)